 "...Fear not, Daniel, for from the first day you set your heart to understand, and to humble and purify yourself before your God, your words were heard, and I have come because of your words."

-We may wonder how long it will take before God hears us.
+Sometimes we wonder how long it will take before God hears us.

 But the messenger told Daniel, "From the FIRST DAY that you set your heart to understand, and you humbled and purified yourself before God, YOUR WORDS WERE HEARD!"

 Daniel sought God with fasting and prayer for three weeks.
 If Daniel had stopped before he received his answer, I believe his answer would not have come.
-And yet God heard him and took notice from the very first day that Daniel set his heart to seek ernestly and humbly after God.
+And yet God heard him and took notice of him from the very first day that Daniel set his heart to seek ernestly and humbly after God.

 How long do we remain in a state of humility and purity?
 How long do we lay aside everything else, as far as is possible, to do nothing but seek earnestly after God?

 Why?
-Because he hears you from DAY ONE.
+Because He hears you from DAY ONE.

 Have you only lightly tapped on heaven's door?
 Have you said a prayer here and there, pouring out your all every now and then?
 Have you prayed to yourself, wishing things would change?
 Make today the day that God hears you.
 Lay everything else aside, and DON'T STOP until you've been touched and permenently transformed by God, whether it takes a day, a week, a month, a year, or the rest of your life.

 Jeremiah 29:13 says, "And you will seek me, and find me, when you search for me with all your heart."
 So if you want to find God, don't hold anything back.

 There are actually four things Daniel did which I think we should notice.

 First, Daniel laid everything else aside and sought after God.
-But Daniel did not seek after God holding on to a feeling that he was a great, holy man of God.
-He did not seek after God while insisting that his thoughts were right and anyone who disagreed was totally wrong.
+But Daniel did not seek after God holding on to the feeling that he was a great, holy man of God.
+He did not seek after God while insisting that his own thoughts were right and anyone who disagreed with him was totally wrong.
 He did not seek after God with the attitude that God HAS to answer his prayers because he's following a formula and God is obligated to answer in the way Daniel thought best.

 Rather, the angel said that God heard his prayers not only when Daniel began seeking after God, but also when Daniel humbled himself.